 Over the years I've learned what bits of gear you need and what is worth carrying and isn't.
 I also carried the footprint from my Tarn 3 tent to use as a super light and waterproof tarp.
 It worked great to rig up a small tent over my head and gear at night using my hiking poles as supports and rocks along the edges to hold it down.
 This allowed me to sleep comfortably with my head uncovered in my bivy sack under the tarp while the rain poured on my lower body which stuck out of it - probably looked hilarious!

 We continued to gain elevation quickly and were soon past the recent mudslides under Dolomite Peak and hiking up to Dolomite Pass under Cirque Peak and above Helen Lake at an elevation of around 8,200 feet for our first big gain of over 2,000 feet from the parking lot.
 The Helen Creek trail is often closed due to grizzly action and we clearly saw the evidence of bruins in the area on our way through.
-The weather was damp but the landscape was nicely saturated for photographs and we took many of them as we descended from Dolomite Pass into the valley beyond and past Lake Katherine and Alice.
+The weather was damp but the landscape was nicely saturated for photographs and we took many of them as we descended from Dolomite Pass into the valley beyond and past Lake Katherine and some small tarns.
 As we continued to descend I think we started to realize just how big this trip was going to be!
 We knew we had to descend lower than our starting point before regaining it all plus more, but still...
 It's always so much more work to do the work than to plan about it or read about it. :)

 [Marmot Heaven around Helen Lake]